Welcome Back, O' Sleeping Dreamer

 Back to Ember

 After almost four years of React, I'm back working in Ember!
-I took a job at CrowdStrike to work on their design system and UX Foundations team.
+I took a job at CrowdStrike to work on their Design System and UX Foundations team.
 I'm really excited about this opportunity and have loved my time thus far.
 I'm looking forward to what we accomplish!

 Talk Soon?